KostasBzn/Rock-paper-scissors/README.md

-My first small game using HTML and CSS and JavaScript
+My first small game using HTML and CSS and JavaScript ----STILL IN PROGRESS----

 Rock-paper-scissors